maliput/maliput_integration/README.md

      the road geometry.
   3. `[dirpath]/[file name root].mtl` -- a material file that applies textures
      and colors to the above Wavefront OBJ file.

+For an explanation on what the above-mentioned parameters mean, execute:

+    maliput_to_obj --help